 We want to provide you with an outstanding opportunity to step out of everyday life into nature and be revitalised.
 To experience a fresh, profound perspective of humanity, the environment and the possibilities they embody.

-In 1985 the Tasmanian Government called for expressions of interest for a commercial operator to develop an “accommodation based” guided walk along the Overland Track in the Cradle Mountain/Lake St Clair National Park.
-Cradle Mountain Huts Pty Ltd was offered the unique privilege of undertaking this project.
+In 1985 the Tasmanian Government called for expressions of interest for a commercial operator to develop an “accommodation-based” guided walk along the Overland Track in the Cradle Mountain/Lake St Clair National Park.
+Cradle Mountain Huts (now known as Tasmanian Walking Company) was offered the unique privilege of undertaking this project.
 In 1987 we constructed four private huts.
 In 1997 we built our fifth hut.
-All our huts are subject to stringent environmental guidelines.
-These huts formed the basis of the six day guided walk which has now been operating successfully for nearly 30 years.
+All of our huts are subject to stringent environmental guidelines.
+These huts formed the basis of the six-day guided walk which has now been operating successfully for over 35 years.

 QANTAS Australian Tourism Awards 2016

-With our commitment to preserving the environments in which we work, we were humbled to receive this recognition for our work.
+Tasmanian Walking Company celebrated its second consecutive win in the Ecotourism Category at the Australian Tourism Awards this year.
+With our commitment to preserving the environment in which we work, we were humbled to receive this recognition for our work.